cirry/astro-yi/README.md

 2. For example, to avoid using Chinese as the blog path and file name, we can set `title` as the title of the md document in Chinese, and the file name in English with `-` as the word connecting symbol.

-In Astro-Yi, You need to set two important properties: **title** and **date**, the following is the simplest frontmatter setup for an Md document:
+In Astro-Yi, You need to set two important properties: **title** and **date**, the following is the simplest frontmatter setup for a Md document:

 ```yaml
 ---